ligujie123/ligujie123.github.io/_pages/about.md

 You may find a current copy of my CV [here](https://drive.google.com/file/d/1sp1D-Gymls5K76Ygjg56b9vB_L2KRMKD/view?usp=share_link), and contact me via `gujieli[AT]nus.edu.sg`

-**research interests:** I study how technological innovations including artificial intelligence, multimodal communication and platform policy shape user behavior and experience.
-I am also committed to addressing broader societal issues in technology-mediated environments, with a focus on supporting socially marginalized groups.
-My current work primarily focuses on the healthcare, education, entertainment and cultural industries.
+**research interests:** I focus (1) digital platform design such as artificial intelligence, multimodal communication, and platform policies and its implication on user behavior and experience; and (2) societal issues in technology-mediated environments.
+My current work mainly focuses on the healthcare, education, and cultural product industries.

 **methodologies:** I primarily employ econometric methods in combination with machine and deep learning to analyze large-scale structured and unstructured data, including text, audio, video and networks.
 I am open to expand my methodological toolkit further.

-**personal:** I’m a podcast lover and a movie enthusiast (especially a fan of Maggie Cheung).
-I also love music: I’ve been Gaga's Little Monster since high school and a Miley Cyrus fan since her Hannah Montana days.
-I’m also passionate about design communication.
-All of these explain why I’m naturally drawn to studying the entertainment and cultural industries in my research.